RealFoxerity/Teacher-Tool/README.md

 Batch program created to enable quick copying with "0" traceback

 HIGLY ENCOURAGED TO USE NEWER VERSIONS, OLDER MAY HAVE SEVERE BUGS
+USE NEWER DEBUG THIS ONE HAS SEVERE BUGS; WILL UPDATE SOON

 # How to install and use

-to install, you need "Windows Update Helper.vbs", lmao.bat and lmao69.dat on the *root* of the usb and launch lmao.bat (since 4.0-debug only lmao.bat)
-Installation takes around 3 seconds, however most of this time, the cmd is invisible
+to install, you need lmao.bat; others will be generated automatically (if you have >= 4.0) Installation takes around 3 seconds, however most of this time, the cmd is invisible

 after install you only need lmao69.dat with "initcopy" inside (without quotes)